 Eating nuts as a snack may help to satiate hunger between meals, without leading to weight gain.

 Both meat and fish are high in protein and low in saturated fat.
 Diets that contain high levels of protein can effectively control appetite and promote weight loss.
-This includes vegetarian proteins, for example, soy, according to another study in The American Journal of Clinical Nutrition.
+This includes vegetarian proteins, for example, soy, according to another study in

 Filling foods typically have a range of health benefits and can support weight management.